dobromyslov/commerceml-parser/README.md

 yarn add commerceml-parser
 ```

-Note: Interfaces for browsers extracted into `commerceml-parser-core` package.
+Note: Interfaces for browsers were extracted into `commerceml-parser-core` package.
 Install it with `npm install commerceml-parser-core --save-dev` or `yarn add commerceml-parser-core --dev`

 ## Usage